The California Regional Exposure (CARE) Study in Los Angeles County

 Timeline for Results

-- September - October 2018: We will contact you directly if we find high levels of lead, mercury, arsenic, or cadmium in your samples.
+- September - October 2018: We contacted participants with high levels of lead, mercury, arsenic, or cadmium in their samples.
+Participants received a letter and a follow-up phone call to discuss their results and possible sources of exposure.

-- March - April 2019: Summaries of study findings will be shared with the public.
+- October 2019: Summary data were shared online.
 These summaries represent the study population as a whole--we will never make your personal results available to anyone but you.